Chobazkun/hokuspokus-cli/README.md

 ## Features
 - **Configure OpenAI API Key 🔑**: Set up your OpenAI API key for the tool.
 - **Translate Descriptions to CLI Commands 💬**: Input a description and get a suggested CLI command.
-- **Command Execution Confirmation ✅**: Users can choose to execute the suggested command directly from the CLI.
+Users can choose to execute the suggested command directly from the CLI.
-- **Fetching Manuals 📚**: Retrieve the latest manual for a specific command based on a description.
+- **Fetching Manuals and Documentations 📚**: Retrieve the latest manual or documentation for a specific command or tool based on a description.
 - **Generating Scripts 📜**: Create scripts in various programming languages or tools based on your description.
+The tool offers the posibility to directly save the script.
 - **Generating Code Snippets 🧩**: Generate short code snippets for quick tasks.

 ## Installation